zopefoundation/Zope/README.rst

 This document provides some general information about Zope2 and provides links to other documents.

-Installation information can be found in ``doc/INSTALL.rst``.
-Other documentation is also in the "doc" directory and in the zope.org documentation section at http://docs.zope.org/ .
+Installation information can be found in ``docs/INSTALL.rst``.
+Other documentation is also in the "docs" directory and in the zope.org documentation section at http://docs.zope.org/ .

 General Zope information is available at http://www.zope.org/